Getting Marketing Off the Generative AI Hamster Wheel

 For marketers, AI isn’t a question of if anymore; it’s a question of how.
 How will you use it?
 How will it transform your workflows?
 Most importantly: How quickly can you start to make generative AI work for you, before your competitors do?
-Let’s dig into the first of a series of posts exploring how brands and P&B are making artificial intelligence real, right now.
+Let’s dig into the first of a series of posts exploring how brands and P&B, an AI-driven marketing agency, are making artificial intelligence real, right now.

 • Aligning on where to start